wayjay4/weatherforcast_app/README.md

 1. You must utilize a front end framework like angular or react
 2. Instructions must be included to run this codebase locally
 4. Include comments in your code
-5. Create a fork of this repo and send the url of the fork once finished to jg@signingdaysports.com and andrew@signingdaysports.com
+5. Create a new branch off the master to begin your work.
+Once you feel you have completed the challenge to the best of your abilities, please create a PR of your branch.
+The PR will signify you have completed.

 ### Getting Started
-The provided machine has all required libraries, if anything else is required via apt-get or npm install, please make a comment of what else was utilized.
-We have provided a generic React service as a starting point, run ```npm start``` from the ```weather-api``` directory to start this service.
+The provided machine has the generic required libraries you might need, however feel free to install anything extra!
+Please make a note of everything installed and include it in a list below or in an additional file.

 ### Suggestions
 1. While design is not critical, having the interface be accessible is crucial